 Do I need to register with HSBC if I apply through HSBC IPO Nominees Services?
 Is there any service charge or handling fee?

 Yes, to apply through HSBC IPO Nominees Services, you need to maintain an Investment Services/ Securities account with the Bank.
 The securities/bonds/certificates of deposit allotted will be directly deposited into the Investment Services/Securities account with the Bank.
-Unless otherwise specified, there will be a handling charge of HKD50 for every stock IPO application through HSBC Internet Banking.
+Unless otherwise specified, there will be a handling charge of HKD50 for every stock IPO application through HSBC Internet and Mobile Banking.
 The handling charge will be HKD100 if the stock IPO application is through our designated branches or IPO service hotline on (852) 2269 2121.
-For bond and certificates of deposit IPOs, there will be a handling fee of 0.15% on the subscription amount.
+For bond and certificates of deposit IPOs, there will be a handling fee of 0.15% on the subscription amount through HSBC designated branches, IPO service hotline, Internet and Mobile Banking.
 There may also be other charges in respect of individual IPO.
 Please refer to the details of respective IPO at the eIPO Centre.

 How can I make the application payment for the application?
 Is there any maximum payment limit applicable?